 And don’t forget the #1 – and free – marketing tool that you have right on your PC: Social media!!!
 Promote your pics on Instagram and Pinterest.
 Create business profiles everywhere.
 Let people get tired of your pics 😛

 By the way, social media isn’t only a powerful tool to make yourself a name: There’s a huge need for pictures to be used on social media!!!
 Take that into account and upload square images for Instagram, for instance.

-If you’re interested in working with travel photography, may help 😉
+If you’re interested in working with travel photography, this book created by Lonely Planet may help 😉

 Equipment I need as a freelance photographer